What’s a Home Report?

 Home Reports were introduced in late 2008 for the benefit of property buyers in Scotland.
 The intention behind Home Reports was a) to provide buyers with the information that they need to make an informed choice about purchasing a property and b) to prevent buyers from all paying for surveys on a property when only one person, ultimately, could actually buy the property.

-With some very, very limited exceptions, if the property came on the market after 1 December 2008, all second-hand properties for sale must have a Home Report.
-And with some pretty limited exceptions, you are entitled to see a Home Report on any property if you request it.
+With some very limited exceptions, if the property came on the market after 1 December 2008, all second-hand properties for sale must have a Home Report.
+And with some very limited exceptions, you are entitled to see a Home Report on any property if you request it.
 You just need to ask the estate agent to send you a copy.
 The exceptions occur if the person requesting the Home Report:

 - is unlikely to have sufficient means to buy the house in question,